Featured image of post Run!

 • Etc.

-And just about infinite other reasons, but that gives you an idea.
+And just about an infinite number of other reasons, but that gives you an idea.

-As luck would have it, I joined the stack team when a new need arose, so I was able to develop a new microservice from scratch.
+As luck would have it, I joined the team right when a new need arose, so I was able to develop a new microservice from scratch.

 I’m not saying that finding the solution to a problem that arises on a project you’ve mastered is always easy, but at least you know roughly what you’re getting into.